Shravani1510/websites/README.md

 To View a YouTube clone click on this URL: https://shravani1510.github.io/Youtube-clone/

 To View the LinkedIn clone click on this URL: https://shravani1510.github.io/LinkedIn-clone/

+To View the Netflix clone click on this URL: https://shravani1510.github.io/Netflix-clone/